zxiiro/zxiiro.github.io/site/index.rst

 Thanh Ha
 ========

-I am an Open Source developer working on the OpenDaylight project, Release Engineer at the Linux Foundation, and occassional contributor to the OpenStreetMap project.
+Thanh is an Open Source developer working on the OpenDaylight project, Release Engineer at the Linux Foundation, and occassional contributor to the OpenStreetMap project.

+He received his Bachelor of Information Technology - Network Technology degree from Carleton University & Algonquin College in 2009.

 .. toctree::
    :hidden: